SwarmLabsOrg/Umshini-Client/usage_copy.md

         '''
         return(action, surprise)
     '''
-    Now call connect from the Umshini package with your desired environment and user information and matchmaking will begin!
-The results of your games played as well as replays of the games will be posted to the Umshini website.
+    Now call connect from the umshini package with your desired environment and user information and matchmaking will begin!
+The results of your games played as well as replays of the games will be posted to the umshini website.
     '''
     Umshini.connect("gym_env_name", "your_umshini_botname", "your_umshini_key", my_policy)
 ```